nexxtmove/ai/README.md

+# ai
-# The simplest way to use AI in your Laravel app
+The simplest way to use AI in your Laravel app

 ```php
 $fruits = AI::ask('Give me a JSON array with three fruits');